liamirpy/Lumbar-Spine-Degenerative-Classification/README.md

 class_id center_x center_y width height

+## Cross-validation

+for cross-validation, we read each condition csv file and based on the classed that is condition+level, we seperated the data to K-fold. the k here is 5.

+For each condition the single csv file will create and added two column : calss_id and folds.

 > [!IMPORTANT]
 > The model that we want to use is YOLO version 8.0.

+> [!IMPORTANT]
+> The width of bax is 16.

 The code for this purpose are available in directory [Detector_Model](./Detector_data/)directory.